ellievogel/ECE350_Digital_Systems/multdiv/README.md

 ## Divider

-### Design Overview

-This implementation uses a non-restoring division algorithm to perform signed 32-bit division.
-The design employs a sequential approach that processes one bit per clock cycle, completing the division operation in 33 cycles.

 ### Key Components

 - **64-bit Combined Register**: Holds both the remainder (upper 32 bits) and the developing quotient (lower 32 bits)